 - A total of 127 sounds, including 5 x piano, 4 x e-piano, 1 x harpsichord, 1 x church organ, 8 other organ sounds

 - Sound controls: tone, reverb, effect (chorus, rotary), delay, 4 band equalizer, transpose

 - 10 Demo songs

-- General settings for: touch control (dynamic), note repeat limit, black key volume, individual key volume, tuning, auto sensor calibration, pedal switch point, key depth (upper and lower limits), continuous note-on, brightness of the panel led, piano type, tuning curve
+- General settings for touch control (dynamic), note repeat limit, black key volume, individual key volume, tuning, auto sensor calibration, pedal switch point, key depth (upper and lower limits), continuous note-on, brightness of the control panel, piano type, tuning curve

 - Bluetooth MIDI